Official culture

-Official culture is the culture that receives social legitimation or institutional support in a given society.
-Official culture is usually identified with bourgeoisie culture.
-For revolutionary Guy Debord, official culture is a "rigged game", where conservative powers forbid subversive ideas to have direct access to the public discourse, and where such ideas are integrated only after being trivialized and sterilized.
+Official culture is a term used in Marxist circles for the culture that they consider is receiving social legitimation or institutional support in a given society.
+According to Marxists, "official culture" is usually identified with bourgeoisie culture.
+For French Marxist theorist Guy Debord, official culture is a "rigged game", where "conservative powers" forbid subversive ideas to have direct access to the public discourse, and where such ideas are integrated only after being trivialized, and sterilized.